polo2ro/hexo-generator-lunr/README.md

 # lunr
 ## languages - array of languages supported by [lunr-languages](https://github.com/MihaiValentin/lunr-languages)
 ## field - post | page | all, default is post
-## fulltext - If fulltext is true, lunr will index the whole post's `content`, or `title` and `excerpt` will be indexed only.
-If you use full text index, the generation will be slow.
 ## path - where should lunr put it's indexed data
 lunr:
   languages: [en, fr]